 Our Audit Committee has adopted a pre-approval policy requiring the Audit Committee to pre-approve all audit and permissible non-audit services to be performed by Grant Thornton.
 In determining whether or not to pre-approve services, the Audit Committee will consider whether the service is a permissible service under the rules and regulations promulgated by the SEC, and, if permissible, the potential effect of such services on the independence of Grant Thornton.
-All services performed for us for the fiscal years ended December 31, 2013 and December 31, 2012 and during the period from November 22, 2011 (inception) to December 31, 2011 were pre-approved or ratified by our Audit Committee.
+All services performed for us for the fiscal years ended December 31, 2014, and December 31, 2013 were pre-approved or ratified by our Audit Committee.